Despook Your Horse

-To help prevent a blow-up the next time your horse gets scared, The American Quarter Horse Journal asked AQHA Professional Horsewoman Sallie Jo Reid to offer some helpful tips on how to spook-proof your horse.
+To help prevent a blow-up the next time your horse gets scared at home or on the road, The American Quarter Horse Journal asked AQHA Professional Horsewoman Sallie Jo Reid to offer some helpful tips on how to spook-proof your horse.

 You can’t be too prepared when it comes to despooking your horse.
 Once you desensitize him to everyday things you see around the arena, find some unusual props to work with.